postaljs/postal.js/README.md

 ## Roadmap for the Future
 Here's where Postal is headed:

-* The original proof-of-concept version of postal supported the ability to capture messages and replay them.
-This functionality will be added soon.
-* The ability to 'join' two (or more) subscriptions, so that the original subscription will only fire once the second "joined" subscription has also fired.
-Think of it as a message-based version of a compound promise.
 * I haven't yet thoroughly tested Postal on Node.js - that is high on my list as well.
 * What else would you like to see?